federation-capstone-project/ProjectServer/README.md

 # API Endpoints and Server Testing

+The server has a number of endpoints that can be accessed using curl or a web browser using the browsable API system from django rest framework.

 # Development

 There are a few key key files to check if you wish to extend the app.